-The new Panasonic HC-X1 could be the perfect camcorder for anyone thinking of taking video recording more seriously.
+The Panasonic HC-X1 could be the perfect camcorder for anyone thinking of taking video recording more seriously.
 Why?
 Well how about…

 The high-end sensor